zmievsa/pydantic-duality/docs/README.md

 ### FastAPI integration

-pydantic-duality works with FastAPI out of the box.
+Pydantic Duality works with FastAPI out of the box.
 Note, however, that if you want to use Extra.ignore schemas for responses, you have to specify it explicitly with `response_model=MyModel.__response__`.
 Otherwise the Extra.forbid schema will be used.

 ### Configuration override

-If you specify extra=Extra.forbid or extra=Extra.ignore on your model explicitly, then pydantic-duality will not change its or its children's extra configuration.
+If you specify extra=Extra.forbid or extra=Extra.ignore on your model explicitly, then Pydantic Duality will not change its or its children's extra configuration.
 Nested models will still be affected as you might expect.

 ### Editor support